Staff Biographies

 Guillermo Pereyra is currently security analyst at LACNIC CSIRT, the team responsible for the coordination functions needed to strengthen response capabilities in case of incidents involving Internet resources in Latin America and the Caribbean.

-He is studying Electrical Engineering with a focus on telecommunications at the School of Engineering in Uruguay.
 He has six years of experience working on security incident response at the national Uruguayan ISP.

 Laura Kaplan